ds4se/chapters/abramhindle/energymining.md

 Shaiful's solution was to inject some idle time into the HTTP/1.1 test, allowing the CPU to lower its state.
 He then ensured via manual inspection that the idle did drop down the CPU state.
-Afterwards both tests produced results that were comparable, turns out on a fast network there's not much difference between HTTP/1.1 and HTTP/2.0.
+Afterwards both tests produced results that were comparable; it turns out on a fast network there's not much difference between HTTP/1.1 and HTTP/2.0.

-We almost suffered from an attribution error, the change in energy consumption was not caused by HTTP/1.1 or HTTP/2.0 code in Firefox, but it was caused by our HTTP/1.1 test inducing the CPU to have a different state than the HTTP/2.0 tests.
+Construct validity almost suffered from an attribution error, the change in energy consumption was not caused by HTTP/1.1 or HTTP/2.0 code in Firefox, but it was caused by our HTTP/1.1 test inducing the CPU to have a different state than the HTTP/2.0 tests.
 This is just one of many perils one faces when engaged in Green Mining, energy-aware mining, and software energy consumption measurement.

 ## What to watch for